-On 30 June 2022, approximately 17% of our employees were employed on temporary contracts.
-Of these 60% are male and 40% are female.
-These contracts include temporary/seasonal employees such as lifeguards, community wardens and general operatives, as well as veterinary inspectors, technicians and drivers/machinery operators.
+On 30 June 2023, approximately 16% of our employees on were employed on temporary contracts.
+Of these, the majority, 59%, are male and 41% are female.
+These contracts include temporary/seasonal employees such as lifeguards, community wardens and general operatives, as well as graduate engineers, veterinary inspectors, technicians and drivers/machinery operators.